wazo-pbx/xivo-blog/content/articles/how-we-test-multiple-xivo-with-terraform.md

 On our journey towards the eradication of manual tests, we've encountered a quite friendly software called Terraform.
-It allows us to automatically deploy and configure XiVO instances, which is very useful when testing software.
+It allows us to automatically deploy and configure XiVO instances, which is very helpful when testing in an almost-real environment.
 We'll introduce it and show you how we can deploy two XiVO with High Availability (HA) enabled, in about 250 lines of scripts and configuration.

 [Terraform](https://terraform.io) is written in Go by HashiCorp and allows you to deploy virtual machines, containers, databases and a lot of other instances